 2/3 cup organic canola oil or high-oleic safflower oil

-6 tablespoons fat-free milk
+6 tablespoons fat-free milk or soy milk

 1 teaspoon milk and 1 teaspoon sugar, for brushing top crust